brekkanegg/attentive-inpainter/README.md

 + Most of the code in this repository was written by modifying a duplicate of [Taehoon Kim's DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow) project, and [Bamos's dcgan-completion.tensorflow](https://github.com/bamos/dcgan-completion.tensorflow)
 + Bamos's image completion details can be found [here](http://bamos.github.io/2016/08/09/deep-completion/)

+## how to use
+1. prepare data, data shape should be 64x64
+2. train dcgan:
+> $python train-dcgan.py --dataset data/your-dataset
+3. image inpainting with grid attention:
+> $ python complete.py data/your-test-data --use_attention True